EliFarrer/startup/Notes/react.md

 Whenever our main `About` funciton is being calle,d that means things are getting rendered. so we just want to call `fetchQuote();` somewhere in our `About` function.

-This willl actually cause problems.
+This will actually cause problems.
 It will re-render too much. `useEffect` will hook into the life cycle of react.
 That is how we respond to the lifecycle of the component.
 ```
 React.useEffect(() => {
   setQuote({text: 'Words are cheap.
 Showe me the code.', author: 'Linus Torvalds" });